 - What tools and resources, including fundraising software, will your PTA use to collect donations and manage all the planning details of your PTA/PTO fundraising campaign?

 - What are your plans for promoting your PTO/PTA fundraising events?
-Networking, social media, community relationships, local businesses, event calendars, email blasts, website links, school gatherings, etc.
+Networking, social media, community relationships, local businesses, your school website, event calendars, email blasts, website links, school gatherings, and more can provide opportunities for sharing.

 - What message and skills are you teaching students through your fundraiser?
 Are you choosing healthy options or selling cookie dough?